 As a child, Emily Ann Walker Hayes eagerly anticipated her Summers when she would travel from

-America and spend several months with her Aunt, often assisting her with running the Inn and the
+America and spend the Summer months with her Aunt, often assisting her with running the Inn and the

 afternoon tea service.
 Her parents would accompany her on the journey across the ocean but would

-soon take off to the European Continent where they traveled for a month or more.
-Emily
+soon take off to the European Continent where they traveled throughout Summer.
+Emily actually preferred

-preferred when her parent’s were not at the Inn because even as a child she fully comprehended the
+when her parent’s were not at the Inn during her stay.
+Even as a child, she fully comprehended the

-hostility her mother had for her Aunt.
-Though Emily had never been told the reasoning for the bitter
+unknown hostility her mother had for her Aunt.
+Though Emily had never been told the reasoning for the

-feelings that were so obvious between the two women in her life, each year they visited England it was
+bitter feelings between the two women in her life, each year when they visited England it was

-more and more obvious that the conflict was becoming increasingly perceptible with time.
+more and more obvious that the conflict was escalating .

 Lilyanna Emily Walker Devonshire, Emily’s Aunt, could only be described as beautiful and alluring.